 Status: Uncommon regular spring migrant east and east-central, rare casual west-central and west.
 Uncommon regular breeder east, rare north.
-Uncommon regular fall migrant east, rare casual central and west.
+Uncommon regular fall migrant east and east-central, rare casual west-central and west.

 Documentation: Specimen: UNSM ZM11098, 20 Jun 1907 Lancaster Co.